 I guided her back to her desk, counted from one to ten to restore her usual perceptions, and then concluded the hypnotic demonstration.
-I then asked her if she had really felt like she was a chicken, and she slowly and thoughtfully nodded in agreement.
+I then asked her if she had really felt like she was a chicken, and she slow

 We could talk about a "hidden observer" that always knows what's going on and maintains control, no how matter deeply a person is hypnotized, as Hilgard (1974) did.
 We could talk about "trance logic," which is similar to the logic which is found in dreams, as Martin Orne (1959) did.
 But why should we infer the presence of any extra mental processes when they are not needed?

 The demonstration was undertaken in the spirit of fun, and everyone understood that.
-But the transformational effects of believed-in imaginings can be powerful indeed if they fit into the ongoing narrative of one's life story.
+But the transformational effects of believed-in imaginings can be powerful indeed if they fit into the ongoing narrative of a person's life story.